Configuring a Shibboleth 2.x Identity Provider for the UK Federation

 attribute-filter.xml

-The attribute-filter.xml file is used to determine which attributes should be released to which SPs.
 The distribution attribute-filter.xml file contains a rule which releases the transient ID to all SPs; this rule should be kept in place when you edit the attribute-filter.xml file to add your own rules.

-It is unwise to release all possible attributes to all SPs.
-You should ask the service providers used by your organisation to tell you their attribute requirements, but a good rule of thumb is to release eduPersonScopedAffiliation and eduPersonTargetedID to any SP in the federation.
+You should ask the service providers used by your organisation to tell you their attribute requirements, and we list the attributes required by many UK-registered SPs here.
 Some SPs require either eduPersonPrincipalName or eduPersonTargetedID; given this choice it is preferable to release eduPersonTargetedID.
-Indeed, there are DPA issues associated with the release of eduPersonPrincipalName; please see section 7.2 of the federation's Technical Recommendations for Participants.

-<PermitValueRule xsi:type="basic:ANY" />
+<afp:PolicyRequirementRule xsi:type="basic:ANY" />

-<AttributeRule attributeID="eduPersonTargetedID">
+<afp:AttributeRule attributeID="eduPersonTargetedID">

-<PermitValueRule xsi:type="basic:ANY" />
+<afp:PermitValueRule xsi:type="basic:ANY" />

-<AttributeRule attributeID="eduPersonTargetedID.old">
+<afp:AttributeRule attributeID="eduPersonTargetedID.old">

-<PermitValueRule xsi:type="basic:ANY" />
+<afp:PermitValueRule xsi:type="basic:ANY" />

 Testing

-If you select your own IdP site from the WAYF page and then successfully authenticate, you should see a list of CGI environment variables, thus testing attribute value generation and release in addition to simple authentication.
+If you select your own IdP site from the discovery page and then successfully authenticate, you should see a list of CGI environment variables, thus testing attribute value generation and release in addition to simple authentication.
 If you have trouble authenticating or releasing attributes then ensure your Shibboleth log levels are turned up to DEBUG (see above in the logging.xml section) before re-testing, and check the logs; the idp-process.log is generally the most informative.
 If nothing is being written to the Shibboleth logs then check the Tomcat logs; it is advisable to keep checking the Tomcat logs anyway during the earlier stages of the installation.

 Please note: You should not attempt to gain access to any live service until you have verified, by the use of the test pages noted above, that your identity provider is properly configured and handling attributes correctly.